dhocker/athomepowerlineserver/README.md

 ### Linux Based Systems

-On Linux based systems like Raspbian, the key files are kept in traditional locations.
+On Linux based systems like Raspberry Pi OS, the key files are kept in traditional locations.

 |               |                                                                                                 |